the rooted home journey

 what’s included

-3–5 sessions over 4–6 weeks
+3–5 sessions over 4–6 weeks, online or in home

-Follow up notes after each session
+Follow up notes after every session with everything we created together in session

 Sliding scale pricing available